Khovanov homotopy type, Burnside category, and products: Relationship with Hu-Kriz-Kriz

 (Note that the union operation in the above formula is actually a disjoint union.)
-An isomorphism between correspondences $(C,s,t)$ and $(C',s',t')$ can be viewed as simply a relabeling of the elements of $C$; and this relabeling induces a natural isomorphism between the two functors.
-One can verify, after some work, that this defines a lax $2$-functor $\BurnsideCat \to \PermuCat$.
-(One method to carry out this verification is to note that this category is naturally isomorphic to the category $\Sets/X$, and that under this identification the functor induced by $C$ is naturally isomorphic to the functor $A \mapsto C\times_X A$.)
-Note that using properties~\ref{item:EM-preserve-prods} and~\ref{item:EM-sets-to-sphere}, $K(\prod_{x\in X}\Sets)\simeq\prod_{x\in X}K(\Sets)\simeq \prod_{x\in X}\SphereS$.
-With respect to this decomposition, however, the map $\prod_{x\in X}\SphereS\to \prod_{y\in Y}\SphereS$ induced by a correspondence $C\co X\to Y$ is not obvious.
+An isomorphism between correspondences $(C,s,t)$ and $(C',s',t')$ can be viewed as simply a relabeling of the elements of $C$; and this relabeling induces a natural isomorphism between the two functors. \end{construction}

+\begin{lemma} \Construction{Burn-to-permu} defines a lax $2$-functor $\BurnsideCat \to \PermuCat$. \end{lemma} \begin{proof}[Sketch of proof] Verify that the category $\prod_{x\in X}\Sets$ is naturally isomorphic to the category $\Sets/X$, and that under this identification the functor induced by $C$ is naturally isomorphic to the functor $A \mapsto C\times_X A$. \end{proof}